-Visit http://nsopw.gov/Core/Portal.aspx.
+Visit azdps.gov/services/public/offender or nsopw.gov/Core/Portal.aspx.
 You may search by city, county of zip code.
 All sex offenders are required to register in the state of Arizona and to provide notice of each institution of higher education in Arizona at which the person is employed, carries out a vocation, or is a student.